What is amenity housing?

 - there is a shared laundry

-There is sheltered housing available throughout North Ayrshire.
-You can find out which letting areas sheltered housing units are in by reading the Housing Application Guide (PDF, 6.2mb).
+Sheltered housing is available throughout North Ayrshire.
+You can find out which letting areas sheltered housing units are in by reading the Housing Application Guide (PDF, 4.15mb).

 Once the area housing office has processed your housing application, a member of staff will visit you at home within 6 weeks to complete our assessment.